omarchy-kathmandu/talks/episode-1/presentations/PURU.md

 Let's take a group photo, and please take photos during the sessions and you can post in LinkedIn, so others can also see how much energey and passiona is there in Linux commnity and speciially for Omarchy.

-I just wanted to say if youw ant to be 10x student, developer or engineer, then Omarchy is your OS to achieve.
+I just wanted to say if you want to be 10x student, developer or engineer, then Omarchy is your OS to achieve.

+Join us in LinkedIn, Omarchy Kathamndu, follow it.

+Show QR for it.

+====== Food break =====

+Sponser Pizza and Drink by Puru Tuladhar - 5k maximum.